kredati/cin3010s20/syllabus.0.1.md

 * Marshall McLuhan and Quentin Fiore, _The Medium is the Massage_
 ##### Wednesday:
 * Marshall McLuhan, selections TBD from _Understanding Media_ <!-- Part 1, and some selections from part 2, including "Number" -->
-* Gene Youngblood, selections TBD from _Expanded Cinema_
+* Gene Youngblood, selections TBD from _Expanded Cinema_ <!-- make these selections -->
 * Nam June Paik, on McLuhan and Wiener
 * Fred Turner, ch.
 8, "The Coming of the Counterculture," from _The Democratic Surround_
 * Branden Joseph, ch.
 3, "The Tower and the Line," from _Beyond the Dream Syndicate_